AntoninJoly/receipt_enhancement/README.md

 # Receipt enhancement
-Modification of the observation of a receipt using computer vision and geometric operations.
+Modification of the observation of a receipt using computer vision and geometric operations that include:

-They include among other:
 - Adaptative thresholding
 - Contouring and filtering
 - Homography